ANNUAL LEAVE (POLICY 310)

-Deferred Compensation allows county employees to set aside part of before-tax earnings and accumulate a nest egg for retirement years.
+Deferred Compensation allows county employees to set aside part of either before-tax/and or after earnings and accumulate a nest egg for retirement years.
 It is voluntary and handled as payroll deduction from gross salary.

 Under Section 125 of the Internal Revenue Code, county employees are entitled to pay for selected benefits with pre-tax salary dollars.
 Under the Flexible Benefits Program, the following benefits can be pre-taxed:

 - Employee contribution toward medical and life insurance premiums

 - Medical, dental and health-related supplies and services not covered by insurance

 - Daycare for dependent child, disabled spouse or dependent parent

 FUNERAL LEAVE (POLICY 305)

 Funeral leave will be granted to full-time employees.
 Part-time employees will be granted funeral leave on a prorated basis.

 Up to 4 consecutive days may be granted, at the discretion of the department head, with pay as funeral leave in the case of death of the employee’s spouse, children, parents, brothers, sisters, grandchildren or grandparents.